PRO-LIFE SCHOLARSHIPS

 Requirements

-• Attend summer training (new scholars only):
+- Attend summer training (new scholars only):

-Dates: July-August – Dates TBA – See example schedule
+Dates: July-August – Dates TBA

-Returning scholars are exempt from this requirement
+Returning scholars are exempt from this requirement.

-• Local ADA events: ADA hosts 3- 1 hour events that qualify for scholar hours.
+- Local ADA events: ADA hosts 3- 1 hour events that qualify for scholar hours.
 Scholars can obtain additional hours by being a guest speaker at optional ADA presentations.

-• Miscellaneous opportunities approved by ADA staff
+- Miscellaneous opportunities approved by ADA staff

-As leaders of the Dialogue Team, scholars help the team succeed by advertising and recruiting people to volunteer in the program.
+Scholars help the team succeed by advertising and recruiting people to volunteer in the program.
 Each scholar will have a goal of recruiting 3 volunteers to the Dialogue Team.

 Note: Non-scholar volunteers are eligible to apply for the scholarship during the following academic year and will be given preferential acceptance based on volunteer involvement during the prior year.

-• Participate in ADA’s “Prayer Team” Program
+- Participate in ADA’s “Prayer Team” Program

 The “Prayer Team” program is where a team of community members support a particular scholar’s activism through prayer, receive a monthly email update on that scholar’s conversations and have the opportunity to meet that scholar at 2 in-person events.
 Scholars will be expected to participate in the Prayer Team program, regardless of personal religious views, in the following ways:

-1. Provide stories from campus to ADA staff once a month to be shared with prayer partners
+- Provide stories from campus to ADA staff once a month to be shared with prayer partners

-3. Attend the 1 hour “Prayer Team” kick-off event; scholars will share a story from campus and a prayer request at the event.
+- Attend the 1 hour “Prayer Team” kick-off event; scholars will share a story from campus and a prayer request at the event.
 Prayer partners will then pray for the scholars; scholars are not expected to participate in the prayer other than silently and respectfully being present in the room.

 See FAQs for more details on the Prayer Team Program.

-• Maintain a 3.0 GPA
+- Maintain a 3.0 GPA

-• Submit a short reflection form at the end of every academic year offering feedback to improve the Dialogue Team and Scholarship experience.
+- Submit a short reflection form at the end of every academic year offering feedback to improve the Dialogue Team and Scholarship experience.

 FAQS

-Fifty hours a semester sounds like a lot.
+50/25 hours a semester sounds like a lot.
 Is that manageable?

-Dividing 50 hours by the number of weeks in a typical semester (excluding holidays and the week of final exams) averages about 3.5 hours a week.
+Dividing 50 and 25 hours by the number of weeks in a typical semester (excluding holidays and the week of final exams) averages about 3.5 hours or 1.75 hours a week.
 Between the weekly team meetings and campus outreach opportunities, it is very easy for scholars to find opportunities to fill their hours.
 Some weeks will inevitably be busier than others.
 Likewise, a student may be consumed with studies in a given week and unable to devote any time to pro-life activism.
 It will usually even out.

 Do I need to be accepted to a university currently to be eligible for this scholarship?